 After a musical side step of more than 20 years, I have returned to my old path of visual art since 2013.
 I create objects and matching stories with which I try to evoke a mysterious mix of wonder and doubt, inherent in traditions and legends.
 I prefer to work with various used materials: from prehistoric wood from excavations, to what I find in thrift shops, on the street and in nature.

-I was born in Holland in 1958 and moved to the beautiful Eifel in 2010, 5 kilometers from the Luxembourg border.
+I was born in Holland in 1958 and moved to the beautiful Eifel in 2010, right on the Luxembourg border.

 After I finished Het Maagdenkabinet (The Cabinet of Virgins 2015) consisting of 55 reliquaries with female saints, I delved deeper into the history of relics and related popular devotion.This

 resulted in a new series of 30 objects.

 Relics in the form of human remains, have a very long and extremely fascinating history: they are the tangible remains of saints, which, according to believers, have a healing effect when seen or touched.
-At the same time, bones (charnels), have s shivering effect on us: after all they are related to the inevitable end of life.
+At the same time, bones (charnels), have a shivering effect on us: after all they are related to the inevitable end of life.